sachin19183/path-of-the-silent-warrior/_posts/philosophy/2025-12-05-discipline-over-destiny.md

 ---
 layout: single
-title: ""
+title: "Discipline Over Destiny"
 categories: [reflections]
 author_profile: false
 read_time: false
 show_date: false
 ---

-# Discipline Over Destiny

        As human beings, we are capable of doing many things — both good and bad.
 We believe we can control how life should be sustained on Earth: how to grow food, how to travel the world, and how to create tools that make life easier.
 We convince ourselves that we control our external circumstances.

 But when I think deeply, I find the opposite to be true.